jcubic/wayne/README.md

 the prefix `__fs__` like `./__fs__/foo` it will read files from the indexedDB file system named `__wayne__`.
 See [Lightning-FS](https://github.com/isomorphic-git/lightning-fs) repo for details about the library.

 From version 0.12 you can use `test` callback option to check if the file should serve from the filesystem.
-Note that it will receive URLs from all domains:
+Note that it will receive URLs from all domains.

+From version 0.13.0 you can use `dir` callback function that allow to dynamically change directory of served files.

 ```javascript
 const test = url => {